Microlearning vs Macrolearning: What are the benefits?

 Macrolearning often involves instructors, coaches and mentors.
 Information and knowledge are delivered over time and you’re expected to complete quizzes and assignments to demonstrate your understanding and progress.
 Elearning has had an impact on macrolearning (think of self-paced, multimedia online programmes and modules), but it hasn’t materially altered its focus and purpose.

 Typically, in the business world, you might use macrolearning at the onboarding stage.
 Here you want to give new hires an overview and grounding in the knowledge and skills they require to do their job.
-Areas like Compliance and change management training also use a macro approach to provide an overview and context and give an in-depth understanding of a complex and diverse subject.
+Areas like compliance training and change management training also use a macrolearning approach to provide an overview and context and give an in-depth understanding of a complex and diverse subject.

 The downside of this big picture approach is its inflexibility and its inability to provide quick access to very specific and time-sensitive information.
 Macro content can be impenetrable.
 It takes too much time to discover what you only need a fraction of.